-There are many elements of the PRINCE2 method that can be tailored.
-What needs to be consistent is the application of the principles and fulfilment of the minimum requirements.
+There are many elements of the PRINCE2 6th Edition method that can be tailored.
+What needs to be consistent is the application of the principles and fulfillment of the minimum requirements.

 Processes can be combined or adapted, roles can be combined or split as long as accountability is maintained, and the content and format of management products can be adapted to suit the project and its environment.

 Similarly, terminology can be modified to fit other standards or policies, but it needs to be applied consistently.
 Be careful when changing management product names – they still need to reflect the intended purpose as defined in PRINCE2.